Salient Object Detection: A Survey: Survey of the State of the Art

 To sum up, approaches in \secref{sec:groupEI} aim to detect salient objects based on pixels or patches where only intrinsic cues are utilized.
 These approaches usually suffer from two shortcomings: i) high-contrast edges usually stand out instead of the salient object, and ii) the boundary of the salient object is not preserved well (especially when using large blocks).
-To overcome these issues, more and more methods propose to compute the saliency map based on regions.
+To overcome these issues, some methods propose to compute saliency based on regions.
 This offers two main advantages.
-First, the number of regions is far less than the number of blocks, which implies the potential to develop highly efficient algorithms.
-Second, more sophisticated features can be extracted from regions, leading to better performance.
+First, the number of regions is far less than the number of blocks, which implies the potential to develop highly efficient and fast algorithms.
+Second, more informative features can be extracted from regions, leading to better performance.
 These region-based approaches will be discussed in the next subsection.